pingcap/docs-cn/tidb-configuration-file.md

 ### max-retry-count

-- The max number of retries of each statement in pessimistic transactions.
-Exceeding this limit results in error.
+- The maximum number of retries of each statement in pessimistic transactions.
+If the number of retries exceeds this limit, an error occurs.
 - Default value: `256`

 ## experimental